 Unable to defend themselves verbally or physically, the elderly are often targets of many forms of abuse.
 Like a young child, the elderly may find it difficult to prevent the abuse and are forced to endure it.
 When you suspect elder abuse, always report it and help the senior citizen file a lawsuit for elder abuse.
 This article sheds light on a few factors that may lead to elder abuse to better enable you to nip it in the bud.

 Understaffed nursing homes often neglect their residents, primarily because there are simply not enough people for the job.
 Nursing home residents who are neglected are less likely to receive the care they need to maintain their physical and mental health.

 This type of neglect can be devastating to nursing home residents, especially those who are immobile or have mobility issues.
-Falls, bedsores, muscle atrophy, and other injuries become prone and can possibly be prevented by properly staffing the facility.
+Falls, bedsores, muscle atrophy, and other injuries become prone and these elder abuses in nursing homes can possibly be prevented by properly staffing the facility.

 2. Family Situations